Our Expert Community

 Content regulations, Copyright, Media law

 Zsuzsa Detrekői is a TMT lawyer and a part-time academic.
 She was a consultant of OpenNet Initative at Berkman Center for Internet & Society at Harvard University for several months in 2007 and 2008.
-She was the general counsel of major Hungarian online content provider origo.hu.
-Currently she is legal counsel of a major ISP in Hungary.
+Zsuzsa was the general counsel of major Hungarian online content provider origo.hu.
 She also provides legal support for the Association of Hungarian Content Providers.
 Her research area is online content and internet related regulations about what she wrote her thesis on and achieved PhD in 2016.

 Free time: sailing, podcasts